|

 How Clean Are Cats’ Paws?

 Cats walk around on their paws, and you wouldn’t say the soles of your shoes are clean.
-Even though cats groom their paws, they still use the litter box, which means pieces of litter and faecal microorganisms will be present regardless of your feline’s best attempts to keep its paws clean.
+Even though cats groom their paws, they still use the litter box, which means pieces of litter and fecal microorganisms will be present regardless of your feline’s best attempts to keep its paws clean.

 Check Out: Can Cat Urine Cause Headaches?

-You can also get a Bartonella infection from your feline, which causes swollen glands, muscle pain, headaches, brain fog and fever.
+You can also get a Bartonella infection from your feline, which causes swollen glands, muscle pain, headaches, brain fog, and fever.

 Are Houses with Cats Dirty?